Europe M&A surges but U.S. slows sharply amid uncertainty

 "Our outlook for the second half remains positive.
 Economic activity is strengthening, corporate earnings are robust, and financing markets remain very attractive," said Barclays Plc (BARC.L) Americas head of M&A Larry Hamdan.

-(Reporting by Greg Roumeliotis in New York and Pamela Barbaglia in London; Editing by Tom Brown)
+Reporting by Greg Roumeliotis in New York and Pamela Barbaglia in London; Editing by Tom Brown